kaxcheg/FastAPI-DDD-template/README.md

 -   **Configuration via environment variables** -- all configuration is loaded through a single Pydantic settings class with prefixes, supporting different environments (development, testing, production).
-    Example `.env` files for development and production are provided to help you get started.
+    Example `.env` files for development are provided to help you get started.
 -   **Database migrations** -- Alembic is configured for schema migrations; an example migration creating the `users` table is included.
--   **Docker and Docker Compose** -- a production‑ready container image can be built via the provided `Dockerfile`, and `docker‑compose.yml` for running the app together with PostgreSQL.
-Secrets are mounted from files to avoid hard‑coding credentials.
 -   **Admin bootstrapping script** -- a helper script `bootstrap.py`
     can create an initial administrator account using environment variables if the bootstrap flag is enabled.
+-   **Docker and Docker Compose** -- a container image can be built via the provided `Dockerfile`, and `docker‑compose.yml` for running the app together with PostgreSQL for local development.
+-   **AWS deployment** -- CI/CD pipelines for automatic build, testing, and deployment in AWS using unified Helm manifests for three environments — CI-runner (fast deployment, stateless Postgres), staging (statefulset Postgres in Pod), and production (RDS).
+-   **CI pipelines** --  for running linters, unit, and integration tests for checking pull requests and pushes to feature/* branches.
+Triggers in CI/CD: deployment to staging on push to release/* branch, deployment to production on vX.Y.Z tag, ensuring compliance with GitFlow practice.

 ## Architecture overview